Swimming at the Asian Games

 Swimming has been a regular Asian Games sport since the first edition in 1951.
 Swimming has been the most gold medal sport event next to Athletics, with 41 of 465 gold medals in 2018 edition.

-As of the last Asian Games in 2018, Japan is the most successful team in this sport event, with China following in the second place.
-Singapore was the best nation in the inaugural event, and are now fourth overall.
+As of the last edition of the Games held in 2023, China is the most successful team in this sport event, with South Korea following in second place.
+Singapore was the best nation in the inaugural event, and are now fifth overall.